SunnyDeng/azure-content-dede/articles/hdinsight-hbase-analyze-twitter-sentiment.md

 4. Kopieren Sie den folgenden Code, und fügen Sie ihn in die Datei ein.
 Der Code wurde von Alastair Aitchison geschrieben.
 Weitere Informationen finden Sie unter [http://alastaira.wordpress.com/2011/04/15/bing-maps-ajax-v7-heatmap-library/](http://alastaira.wordpress.com/2011/04/15/bing-maps-ajax-v7-heatmap-library/).

 		/*******************************************************************************
-		* Autor: Alastair Aitchison
+		* Author: Alastair Aitchison
 		* Website: http://alastaira.wordpress.com
-		* Datum: 15.
-April 2011
+		* Date: 15th April 2011
 		*
 		* Description:
 		* This JavaScript file provides an algorithm that can be used to add a heatmap
 		* overlay on a Bing Maps v7 control.
 The intensity and temperature palette
 		* of the heatmap are designed to be easily customisable.
 		*
-		* Anforderungen:
+		* Requirements:
 		* The heatmap layer itself is created dynamically on the client-side using
 		* the HTML5 <canvas> element, and therefore requires a browser that supports
 		* this element.
 It has been tested on IE9, Firefox 3.6/4 and